ITU-BDSA-GROUP12/Chirp/docs/report.md

 #### Public Timeline

 The **Public Timeline** contains a list of each (non-deleted) cheep ever sent, and is available to both authenticated and unauthenticated users.
-The cheeps are displayed on pages of 32 cheeps, and the pages can browse between using the **next** and **previous** buttons on the button of the page.
+The cheeps are displayed on pages of 32 cheeps, and the pages can browse between using the **next** and **previous** buttons at the bottom of the page.

 #### Register

-If the user has not registered before, clicking the **Register** tab redirects the user to a prompt for signing in to GitHub to continue to Chirp.
-After signing in with GitHub, the user is registered and logged in to Chirp, and is now an authenticated user.
-If the user have registered before, this information might still be stored in cookies managed by the browser, and will then not be asked to sign in with GitHub - they will simply be logged in right away and immediately turn into an authenticated user.
-Once authenticated, the user's GitHub username is also used as the user's Chirp username.
+If the user has not registered before, clicking the **Register** tab redirects the user to a prompt for signing in to GitHub to continue to _Chirp!_.
+After signing in with GitHub, the user is registered and logged in to _Chirp!_, and is now an authenticated user.
+If the user has registered before, this information might still be stored in cookies managed by the browser, and the user will then not be asked to sign in with GitHub - they will simply be logged in right away and immediately turn into an authenticated user.
+Once authenticated, the user's GitHub username is also used as the user's _Chirp!_ username.
 Only unauthenticated users have access to the register tab.

 #### Login